pradippramanick/pradippramanick.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-description: Please see the publications tab to read my works.
+description: Please see the publications and the patents tabs to read my works.
 toc:
   sidebar: left
 ---